Yoga Poses for Lower Back Pain: 6 Gentle Poses That Work

 Modifications and Props for Every Body

-One of the beautiful aspects of therapeutic yoga is its adaptability.
+One thing I learned during my years of testing different approaches is that therapeutic yoga is highly adaptable.
 Every body is different, and what works for one person may need adjustment for another.
 Don’t let limited flexibility or physical restrictions prevent you from experiencing the benefits of these poses.

 If you’re dealing with acute back pain, consider practicing these poses in bed initially.
 While a firmer surface is generally preferable, starting where you’re comfortable is more important than perfect conditions.